lvgl/lvgl/docs/CONTRIBUTING.rst

 Feature Development Issue
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 For each raw idea, there is a dedicated issue where it's being "shaped".
-Anyone can open an idea/feature request issue and anyone comment with ideas to help the shaping process.
+Anyone can open an idea/feature request issue and anyone can help the shaping process with comments.

 We area using GitHub Labels to show the state of the issue: